HealthShare Health Connect Cloud Reference Information

 System Management Page

-From the System Management page for your deployment, you can launch the Health Connect System Management Portal, which allows you to create and manage Interoperability Productions Opens in a new tab to connect systems that use different communication protocols and message formats.
-Use a username and password that you or a team member has created on the Connect Users page page.
+From the System Management page for your deployment, you can launch the Health Connect Cloud Management Portal, which allows you to create and manage Interoperability Productions Opens in a new tab to connect systems that use different communication protocols and message formats.

 If you deployed a Message Bank server while deploying Health Connect Cloud, you can also launch its Management Portal using the same username and password.

-If you do not see a production or Message Bank you recently created, you might need to log out of the Management Portal and log back in.
+If you do not see a production you recently created, you might need to add access to that production for your user on the Connect Users page, or you might need to log out of the Management Portal and log back in.

 Connect Users Page

-You should create user accounts on the Connect Users page for anyone who needs to log into the System Management Portal.
-A list of existing users appears at the top of the page.
-The same username and password also can be used to access the Message Bank Management Portal, if you have deployed one.
-The System Management Portal and the Message Bank Management Portal can be launched from the System Management page.
+The Connect Users page allows you to manage the users who need to log in to the Health Connect Cloud Management Portal.
+Having a user account also allows the user to log in to the Message Bank Management Portal, if you have deployed one.
+The Health Connect Cloud Management Portal and the Message Bank Management Portal can be launched from the System Management page.

 To create a user :